jonhadfield/easeprobe/docs/Manual.md

 ## 3.3 SLA Data Persistence

-EaseProbe would save the SLA statistics data on the disk.
+GuardianProbe would save the SLA statistics data on the disk.

 The SLA data would be persisted in `$CWD/data/data.yaml` by default.
 If you want to configure the path, you can do it in the `settings` section.

-When EaseProbe starts, it looks for the location of `data.yaml` and if found, loads the file and removes any probes that are no longer present in the configuration file.
+When GuardianProbe starts, it looks for the location of `data.yaml` and if found, loads the file and removes any probes that are no longer present in the configuration file.
 Setting a value of `"-"` for `data:` disables SLA persistence (eg `data: "-"`).

 ```YAML
 settings: